oopnet/oopnet/docs/about.rst

 being as easy as possible to handle for end-users.
 EPANET input files can be translated into this structure and are manipulated and simulated with EPANET’s command-line interface through Python.
-The reports are translated in Pandas [7], a python data analysis library, to enable fast and easy to use data analysis of the results.
+The reports are translated in Pandas [7], a Python data analysis library, to enable fast and easy-to-use data analysis of the results.
 Plotting the water distribution network as well as the results is performed either with MatplotLib [9], a plotting package similar to MATLAB, or directly in the user’s browser or web with Bokeh [10].

 Why Python?
 -----------